USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch02_overview.md

 <a id="bldmake"></a>

 ### Model Builder (Bldmake)
-** >>COMMENT<< **  "These are particularly useful…"  What are "these"?

-Bldmake provides an interface to CMAQ source code repository, and to the Fortran 90 compiler for building binary executables.
-Because Bldmake is required to create all of the CMAQ executables except MCIP (which has its own Makefile procedure), it is the first program that needs to be compiled after installing the CMAQ source code on your system.
-In addition to creating executables, it also provides the option to generate a Linux Makefile.
-These are particularly useful for porting the CMAQ code to new operating systems, testing new code in a development environment, or trouble-shooting problems with CMAQ compilation or execution.

 <a id="icon"></a>

 ### Initial Conditions Processor (ICON)
-** >>COMMENT<< ** ICON/BCON summaries need to be updated to reflect v5.3 updates

-** >>COMMENT<< **  I don't know what "netCDF" is yet.

-** >>COMMENT<< **  Technically ICON and BCON output are in M3 I/O API, not in netCDF.

-ICON generates a gridded binary netCDF file of the chemical conditions in the modeling domain for the initial time of a simulation.
-It can generate these initial conditions from either an ASCII file of vertically resolved concentration profiles (distributed with CMAQ) or from an existing CCTM output file.
-If the profiles in an ASCII file do not have the same vertical structure as the CCTM configuration to be used, ICON will interpolate the data to a vertical structure consistent with CCTMs.
-Using an existing CCTM output file to generate initial conditions is applicable when extrapolating initial conditions from a coarse to a fine grid simulation, as may occur when setting up nested simulations (simulations with finer-resolution grids that cover part of coarser-resolution grids).
-As discussed in [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md#icon), the configuration options for ICON include selecting the chemical mechanism to model, defining the horizontal and vertical grids, and choosing whether the initial conditions are generated from an ASCII profile or from an existing CCTM output file.

 <a id="bcon"></a>

 ### Boundary Conditions Processor (BCON)
-** >>COMMENT<< **  oes BCON really generate the GEOS-Chem-based dynamic BCs?
-If not, I think this is misleading.
-(Second paragraph clarifies this, but the first paragraph is misleading with regard to dynamic BCs.)

-BCON generates a gridded binary netCDF file of the chemical conditions along the lateral boundaries of the modeling domain.
-These boundary conditions can be either static or time-varying, and (as with ICON) can be generated from either an ASCII file of vertically resolved concentration profiles or from an existing CCTM output file.
-Also as with ICON, BCON will interpolate the data in ASCII profiles to a vertical resolution that is consistent with the CCTM configuration.
-BCON differs from ICON, however, in that it can generate time-varying (i.e., dynamic) boundary conditions.
-Dynamic boundary conditions are typically extracted either from CCTM outputs from a coarse-grid simulation for nested simulations or from a CCTM simulation using a global-scale model.
-The file structure of the ASCII input profiles can also support the creation of dynamic boundary conditions, but generally these files are used only for creating static data.
-The configuration options for BCON include selecting the chemical mechanism to model, defining the horizontal and vertical grids, and choosing whether the boundary conditions are generated from an ASCII profile or from an existing CCTM output file. (discussed further in [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md#bcon))

-BCON is only used to create boundary conditions inputs for the CCTM from an ASCII profile file or from an existing CCTM output file.
-Users are responsible for preparing CCTM input boundary conditions from other sources, such as global chemistry transport models.

 <a id="mcip"></a>

 ### Meteorology-Chemistry Interface Processor (MCIP)
-** >>COMMENT<< ** Does MCIP still estimate dry deposition velocities?

-** >>COMMENT<< ** MCIP is technically in M3 I/O API, not netCDF.

-** >>COMMENT<< ** Here (and elsewhere), need to be consistent in what "CMAQ" means and "CCTM" means.
-They seem to be synonymous here.
-Elsewhere CCTM is the model, while CMAQ is the entire system.

-** >>COMMENT<< ** Need to define "window" for new users.

-** >>COMMENT<< ** Should SMOKE have its own section?

-MCIP uses output files from WRF meteorological models to create netCDF-formatted input meteorology data that are used by SMOKE (the emissions processor that computes emissions inputs to CMAQ) and by CMAQ.
-MCIP prepares and diagnoses all meteorological fields that are required for SMOKE and CCTM.
-In addition, MCIP is currently used to calculate the time-varying, species-dependent velocities that are used in CCTM.
-MCIP can be used to uniformly trim cells off the lateral boundary of the domain defined by the meteorological model, or to window in on a subset of that domain.
-MCIP can also decrease the vertical resolution of the meteorological data by “layer collapsing,” although this option should be used with caution as it can degrade the quality of the data if used incorrectly.
-Configuration options for MCIP include the time periods over which to extract data from the meteorological model output files, horizontal and vertical grid definitions, and selections for integrating satellite cloud observations into MCIP output. (discussed further in [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md#mcip))

 <a id="cctm"></a>

 ### CMAQ Chemistry-Transport Model (CCTM)
-** >>COMMENT<< **   netCDF /= M3 I/O API

-CCTM integrates the output from the preprocessing programs described above (BCON, ICON, and MCIP), as well as CMAQ-ready emissions inputs (e.g., output from SMOKE), to simulate continuous atmospheric chemical conditions.
-The modeled concentrations of relevant species can be captured for output at a user-defined time frequency (typically hourly).
-The CCTM output files are all binary netCDF files of gridded and temporally resolved air pollutant information, such as gas- and aerosol-phase species mixing ratios, wet and dry deposition values, visibility metrics, and time-averaged concentrations.

-The maximum spatial and temporal coverages of CCTM are dictated by the input meteorology information.
-The science configuration is specific to each application of the model and can be adjusted to optimize model performance both computationally and in the numerical reproduction of observed air quality trends.
-Configuration options for CCTM include the temporal coverage of the simulation, the chemical mechanism to use in the modeling, the physics scheme to use for modeling pollutant transport, heterogeneous and aqueous chemistry options, inline processing options, and diagnostic options (such as process analysis, discussed in the next paragraph).

 <a id="chemmech"></a>

 ### Chemical Mechanism Compiler (CHEMMECH)
-** >>COMMENT<< ** This section needs Bill H. review.

-** >>COMMENT<< ** This section and the next section on EBI:  It seems like these should be discussed before the CCTM section since you need to run them first.

-This program creates chemical mechanism namelist files for CMAQ from a mechanism definition file.
-Chemical mechanisms are represented in CMAQ through a series of namelist files that contain mechanistic and kinetic parameters that describe a photochemical mechanism.
-CHEMMECH creates the namelist files from an ASCII mechanism-definition file that represents the chemistry as sequential equations of reactants, products, and reaction rate information.
-This program is needed to modify reaction stoichiometry or kinetics in the existing mechanisms, to add new species and reactions, and to implement entirely new chemical mechanisms in CMAQ.

 <a id="create_ebi"></a>

 ### EBI chemistry solver builder (CREATE_EBI)
-** >>COMMENT<< ** This section needs Bill H. review.

-** >>COMMENT<< ** What's a namelist?
-How does the "nml" program fit into the workflow?

-** >>COMMENT<< ** The last 3 sentences don't below in the CREATE_EBI section.

-The Euler Backward Iterative (EBI) chemistry solver is an optimized numerical solver for CCTM chemical mechanisms.
-As the EBI solver is optimized for a specific chemistry mechanism configuration, a new version of the EBI solver is required for new CCTM chemical mechanisms.
-The program CREATE_EBI is a CCTM source code generator for new mechanism versions.
-Mechanism input files for CREATE_EBI are produced by the CMAQ program CHEMMECH.
-The source code generated by CREATE_EBI may be used to compile a new version of the CCTM for use with updated chemistry namelist files created with CHEMMECH.

-<a id="inline_phot_preproc"></a>
-The inline photolysis preprocessor creates photolysis reaction parameter tables for the CCTM inline photolysis module.

-<a id="nml"></a>
-The nml program converts chemical mechanism csv output files from chemmech to the namelist files required by the CMAQ programs.

 <!-- BEGIN COMMENT -->